-- The Umatilla River Summer Steelhead Program is intended to augment and supplement the natural 38 - population (Figure 1-2; Table 1-2).
-Steelhead from the program are included as part of the Middle 39 - Columbia River DPS.
-The goals of the program are to 1) enhance production through supplementation 40 - 41 with hatchery-produced fish using both natural-origin and hatchery-origin broodstock; 2) provide - sustainable tribal and non-tribal harvest opportunities, and 3) maintain the genetic influence of the natural 42 - population over hatchery-produced fish on the natural spawning grounds.
-Under current operations, 43 returning Umatilla River hatchery summer steelhead are incorporated into the broodstock at a rate of no more than 33% of the actual spawners, with no hatchery x hatchery crosses (Latif 2015).
+38 The Umatilla River Summer Steelhead Program is intended to augment and supplement the natural

+39 population (Figure 1-2; Table 1-2).
+Steelhead from the program are included as part of the Middle

+40 Columbia River DPS.
+The goals of the program are to 1) enhance production through supplementation returning Umatilla River hatchery summer steelhead are incorporated into the broodstock at a rate of no more than 33% of the actual spawners, with no hatchery x hatchery crosses (Latif 2015).